 </div>

-Application based on actual scenarios.
+Application based on actual scenarios

-Understood the core tags, let's take a look at some common practical application scenarios:
+After understanding the core tags, let's take a look at some common practical application scenarios:

-product_imagesThe group image field, used to store multiple product images, you can display them on the product detail page like this:<div class="product-gallery"> {% archiveDetail productImages with name="product_images" %} {% for imgUrl in productImages %} <img src="{{ imgUrl }}" alt="产品图片"> {% endfor %} {% endarchiveDetail %} </div>Display product specifications or features:Assuming you have custom fields such as “Size”, “Weight”, “Color”, you can combine
+product_imagesThe group field is used to store multiple images of the product, and you can display them like this on the product detail page:<div class="product-gallery"> {% archiveDetail productImages with name="product_images" %} {% for imgUrl in productImages %} <img src="{{ imgUrl }}" alt="产品图片"> {% endfor %} {% endarchiveDetail %} </div>Display the specifications or features of the product:Assuming you have custom fields such as 'size', 'weight', 'color', etc., you can combine

-archiveParamsList display:<ul class="product-specs"> {% archiveParams specs %} {% for item in specs %} <li><strong>{{ item.Name }}:</strong> {{ item.Value }}</li> {% endfor %} {% endarchiveParams %} </ul>Display special tips or explanations:For example, an article has a field named
+archiveParamsto display a list:<ul class="product-specs"> {% archiveParams specs %} {% for item in specs %} <li><strong>{{ item.Name }}:</strong> {{ item.Value }}</li> {% endfor %} {% endarchiveParams %} </ul>To display special hints or descriptions:For example, an article has a field named

-special_note(Special Note) single-line text field
+special_note(Special reminder) single-line text field